 1. Check your insulation

 Take a quick peek in your attic.
 What do you see?
 Do you see any bare spots not covered in insulation?
-Attempt to identify what type of insulation you have and make sure it’s up to the level of insulation you need for your area using this helpful insulation guide along with this tool for understanding insulation R-values.
+Attempt to identify what type of insulation you have and make sure it’s up to the level of insulation you need for your area using this helpful insulation guide.
 Proper insulation is key to keeping your house warm.

 2. Make sure your home is air sealed